MarkusBiggus/home-assistant.io/source/_integrations/miele.markdown

 {% details "List of sensors" %}

 - **Operation state**:
   - **Status**: Represents the current operation state of the device.
+The default entity name is just the appliance type e.g. "Dishwasher".
-  - **Availability**: Represents that current connection status for the device.
+  - **Temperature**: Represents current temperature in refrigerators, freezers and ovens.
+Entities are created for up to 3 zones depending on the device capabilities.
 {% enddetails %}

 ## Automation examples